Common Boiler Water Problems

 5. Foaming in the Boiler Tank

 Foaming inside the boiler tank occurs when solids in the water float to the top.
 When the water heats, these solids foam from the steam.
 Some rise through the steam to the turbines or superheaters.
 When the solids deposit on these, the system loses efficiency.
-Eventually, the solids will work their way throughout the rest of the boiler, causing more damage.
+Eventually, the solids will work their way through the rest of the boiler, causing more damage.

 6. Corrosion Within the Boiler System